dolittle-entropy/Dependencies/README.md

 If a dependency is **Not Found**, that means that the project containing the dependency is not in the folder given as parameter.
 Check if you have cloned all the repositories you need and/or check if you specified the right folder.

-*~ Work in progress to get something more user friendly*